Pim1997/lidar-navigation/README.md

 # Lidar-navigation

 ## Description:
-This github contains multiple packages which enable to navigate through a mapped environment with a Hokuyo UBG-04LX-F01 lidar.
-This lidar is placed in the middle of a Turtlebot 2.
+This github contains multiple packages which enables a robot to navigate through a mapped environment with a Hokuyo UBG-04LX-F01 lidar.
+This lidar is tested with a Turtlebot 2.
 While launching the package it is possible to send 2D nav goals to the Turtlebot via RVIZ.
-The turtlebot will drive to the given goal using the lidar and the encoders of the turtlebot to know its movement.
+The turtlebot will drive to the given goal using the lidar and the encoders of the turtlebot.

 ## Prerequisites:
 - Ros Kinetic on Ubuntu 16.04 or higher